neicnordic/puhuri-web/docs/national_portals/integration.md

 ## Overview

-To integrate your National Portal with Puhuri, several steps ARE needed:
+To integrate your National Portal with Puhuri, several steps are needed:
 - Record MyAccessID User Identifier within the user profile in the National Portal.
 This entails:
     - **Registration of National Portal with Puhuri AAI proxy** as an OIDC client
     - **Implementation of user flow where National Portal UI asks user to link MyAccessID Identity** (and gets the MyAccessID User Identifier to store in your National Portal)
     - **Implement OIDC flow that enables sharing of MyAccessID User Identifier between MyAccessID and your National Portal**
 - Record the MyAccessID User Identifier within the user profile of user at your National Portal
 - **Push the allocation and project membership information to Puhuri Core**

 Some of these are described in the following.